papit-fr/fsma/README.md

 Yes, using the square and multiply modular exponentiation algorithm and storing the last modulus.
-If the current one is equal to 0, the computation can stop, and the algorithm can return the last modulus stored.
+If the current one is equal to 0, the computation can stop, and the algorithm can return 0.
+There is no point in multiplying or squaring (just a particular case of multiplying) again the modulus will be 0 anyway.

 ## Python implementation